TreeGee73/Team-Tracker/README.md

 ---

   ## Installation
 Simply use npm i to install.
+Node app.js to run.

 ---